dynatrace-oss/barista/src/documentation/DEVELOPMENT.md

 2. Install dependencies - `yarn install`
 3. Start documentation server - `yarn docs`

-##### Using gradle
-1. Install JDK
-2. Run gradle task - `./gradlew startDocs` Alternatively, you can use gradle (see instructions below), which automatically sets up local NodeJS environment, but on the other hand, requires JVM.

 ### Building
 1. Install NPM dependencies
    ```